 Downloads: ~15,000 | Best for: Developers working across multiple projects

-Time saved: 5-8 hours/week (for developers switching projects 20+ times/day)
+Time saved: 5-8 hours/week (for developers switching projects 20+ times/day).
+The best AI code editors 2026 review covers stronger AI-native editors that pair well with Raycast.

 5. GitHub - Official Integration